 To join Neighbourly using your mobile device

 Download the Neighbourly app for free through the Apple App or Google Play stores and follow the prompts to sign up.

 If you have received an invitation code, select USE INVITE CODE during the signup process.

 If you have any problems joining Neighbourly, feel free to send us a message and we can help you get things sorted.

 How much does Neighbourly cost to use?

-Joining Neighbourly is free for you and your local organisations.
+Joining Neighbourly is free for neighbours and local organisations.